nextgenthemes/advanced-responsive-video-embedder/README.txt

 == Changelog ==

+= 2.6.1 =
+* Fix Colorbox args script not having colorbox in depenency array
+* Fix maxwidth shortcode generotor field now has default value=""
+* Fix blip.tv embed code detection

-= 2.6-beta =
+= 2.6.0 =
 * Move to a class structure with help of the great https://github.com/tommcfarlin/WordPress-Plugin-Boilerplate
 * Some smaller Improvements
+* Shortcode Dialog now has Autoplay option
-* Guessing of autoplay parameters for the Iframe shortcode.
+* Guessing of autoplay parameters for the Iframe shortcodes.
 * Hopefully fixed issues with other plugins and some themes, Javascript was messed up and is fine now.
-*

 = 2.5 =
 * fix objects in Colorboxes, now always have width and height 100%